nov-solutions/sol-web/README.md

 # Sol

-Sol is an all-in-one template that enables developers to create robust, reliable and responsive web apps in minutes.
+Sol is an all-in-one template that enables developers to create robust, reliable, and responsive web apps in minutes.

 © [nov](https://github.com/nov-solutions)